Intro

 2. Show that they are acting, with the approval of the RSL, as an instructor to a Beaver Colony, Wolf Cub Pack, Scout Troop or Senior Scout Troop to the satisfaction of the GSM and the relevant section leaders concerned.

-a) have a knowledge of and ability to instruct in, the subjects of the Footprint badges and the Project Award;
+- Have a knowledge of and ability to instruct in, the subjects of the Footprint Badges and the Safety Badge.

-b) Show a reasonable knowledge of the Beaver handbook and the Beaver Project pack.
+- Show a reasonable knowledge of the Beaver handbook, The Beaver Project pack and Friends of the Forest.

-4. In the case of Wolf Cub Pack the Rover must:-
+3.2 In the case of Wolf Cub Packs the Rover must:-

-a) have a knowledge of and ability to instruct in, the subjects of the the First and Second Star badges and 2 proficiency badges;
+- Have a knowledge of and ability to instruct in the subjects of the First and Second Star badges and 2 proficiency badges;

-5. In the case Scouts and Seniors Scout Troops the Rover must:-
+3.3 In the case of Scouts and Senior Scout Troops the Rover must:-

-a) have a knowledge of and ability to instruct in the subjects of the First Class badge and two Senior proficiency badges, one of which must be a Senior Public Service badge.
+- Have a knowledge of and ability to instruct in the subjects of the First Class badge and two proficiency badges, one of which must be a Public Service badge.

-b) Show a reasonable knowledge of “Scouting For Boys”.
+- Show a reasonable knowledge of “Scouting for Boys”.

 The B-P Award